 A story so well known throughout the world that it drives millions of tourists each year to visit Pompeii.

 This is a city that lied in waiting under 4-6m of layers of ash and pumicestone.
 A city that used to be inhabited by over 11,000 people.
 A city that flourished with popularity.

-One which boasted its own port, its own water system, amphitheatre and gymnasium.
-A city that not only has a shocking story of vanishing from existence, but one that has a history so scandalous and so erotic that it should be called the Pompeii City of Sin.
+One which boasted its own port, its own water system, amphitheater and gymnasium.
+A city that not only has a shocking story of vanishing from existence but one that has a history so scandalous and so erotic that it should be called the Pompeii City of Sin.